Thursday, December 26, 2024

 It's easy to see how the author of the article arrived at different conclusions by looking only at the rate ratios in 1850 and contemporaneously.
 But doing the math that way makes it seem as if a black baby is worse off today than in 1850!
 Nothing could be farther from the truth.

 You might say that this is just "fuzzy math" as our erstwhile president did in the debates of 2000.
 But there could be important policy implications also.
 Suppose that I have an intervention that I could apply across the US population and I estimate that it will save an additional 5 black babies per 1000 and an additional 3 white babies per 1000.
 We implement this policy and it works as projected.
-The black infant mortality rate is 6.3/1000 and the white infant mortality rate is 1.9/1000.
-We have saved far more black babies than white babies.
+The black infant mortality rate is reduced to 6.3/1000 and the white infant mortality rate is 1.9/1000.
+We have saved far many black babies than white babies across the population.
 But the rate ratio for black:white mortality has increased from 2.3 to 3.3!
 Black babies are now 3 (three!) times as likely to die as white babies!
 The policy has increased disparities even though black babies are far better off after the policy change than before it.

 It reminds me of the bias where people would rather take a smaller raise if it increased their standing relative to their neighbor.
 Surprisingly, when presented with two choices: